Skip to content

 “The Villagers in Dete, on the borders of the world’s second largest elephant population in Zimbabwe’s Hwange National Park, are being forced to stay in their maize fields overnight in an audacious bid to fend off elephants from eating their crops.
 By day, women guard what has become a battlefield of elephant-human conflict.
 Men take over at night, using fire torched sticks to push the jumbos back.“

 “Only a road separates Hwange National Park and the villagers,” says Ndlelende Ncube, Coordinator of the Tikobane Trust, which works with communities around the park.
 “There are about 15 or 20 villages with over 20,000 people, who are on the Park’s borders due to forced changes in land use during colonial times.
 It’s a very challenging situation.”
-91 people have been injured in elephant-wildlife conflict in the last 15 months.
+Ninety-one people have been injured in human-elephant conflict in the last 15 months.

 “Zimbabwe’s human wildlife conflict statistics are showing a gradual increase in the people being killed and injured by various species from the year 2014 to 2021, and that is a worrying trend,” Zimbabwe Parks and Wildlife Management (ZimParks) Director General Fulton Mangwanya told Zim Morning Post.